khiemnd777/TheBeastServer/README.md

 # TheBeastServer
-New game, more fun, more challenge
+New game, more fun, more challenge.